starlightknown/Edbeepbot/README.md

 * The example demonstrates a single hashtag value, but you can tweak the code to search multiple hashtags.
 Example:

  `Search = "BOT"` This will search bot in tweets and retweet it.
 You can use words of your choice.
+ You can add your collection of Eddie Quotes to quotes.py.
 * Run your eddiebot.py script.
 Enjoy!

 `python3 eddiebot.py`